 Information for Authors

 The Review of Religious Research (RRR) journal aims to publish manuscripts meeting these six scope criteria: (1) reports empirical research; (2) attends to religiosity and spirituality topics; (3) identifies religious groups and their adherents; (4) engages in interdisciplinary social science research practices; (5) describes methods and analytical techniques; and (6) applies research with relevance for practitioners.
 These criteria are explained further in the journal Aims & Scope.
-The RRR Information for Authors is also available as a PDF download.

 Empirical Research